Westport United F.C.: Mayo Association Football League

 In 1954 Westport Town, Barcastle, Quay Hearts and Castlebar Celtic became the founder members of the Mayo Association Football League.
 Together with Castlebar Celtic, Westport United would go on to become the league's two most successful clubs.
 Between 1962–63 and 1969–70 Westport United won the league seven out of eight times.
 They also won the Connacht Junior Cup in 1960–61.
+The club made it to the semi-finals of the FAI Junior Cup in 1969.
 One of the reasons for Westport United's success during era was because they regularly borrowed players from Derry City.
 Sporting Club Westport was formed, partially in protest over local players being frozen out at the expense of the northerners and the new club briefly ended United's domination of the league when they became champions in 1970–71 and 1971–72.
 Following an objection from Galway Bohemians, the Mayo League intervened in 1972–73 and ordered Westport United to field an all-local team for that season.
 Between 1973–74 and 1975–76 Westport United completed a three in a row of league titles.
 In 1973–74 they also won the Western League and the Connacht Junior Cup.
 During the late 1970s and 1980s the top team from the Mayo League also played off against the winners of other Connacht junior leagues for the Michael Byrne Cup.
 In 1986–87 Westport United won the Byrne Cup defeating West United of the Galway & District League in the final.
 Three weeks earlier they also beat West United to win the Connacht Junior Cup.